The Emergency Grants program does not provide general project funding. Emergency Grants are for artists who:

 Yes, as long as you have a U.S. Tax ID Number (SSN, EIN, ITIN).
 Please note that you are required to fill out a U.S. tax return for any U.S. sourced income.

 There is no lifetime cap on the number of Emergency Grants one may receive.
-However, Emergency Grants recipients and Grants to Artists awardees must observe a three-year waiting period from the date of their award to apply.
+However, Emergency Grants recipients and Grants to Artists awardees must observe a three-year waiting period from the date of their award to re-apply.
+In recognition of the impact COVID-19 has had on artists' lives and careers, we have re-set the three-year waiting period between grants.
+If you have received a grant from the Foundation in 2020 or earlier, you may apply for an Emergency Grant.
+The three-year waiting period will re-start with your next FCA grant.

-No. Emergency Grants does not provide retroactive funding.
+No. Emergency Grants does not provide retroactive funding for expenses incurred before the application is submitted.

 No. Once the panel has reviewed a proposal, it cannot be re-submitted.